franzego/AD_Labs/Lab 01/lab-01-fgpp-adac.md

 Objective

 To apply different password policies to specific groups or users using Active Directory Administrative Center (ADAC) and verify their effect with PowerShell.
+So I had to create dummy users and O/Us for this specific purpose.

 ---
 Lab Setup